 We made a recent excursion to Jamaica in search of the endemic Jamaican Owl.
-Our time was brief so we focused our efforts on the eastern side of the island.
+We focused our efforts on the eastern side of the island since our time was so brief.
 Having read that the Hotel Mockingbird on the north-east side of the island had resident Jamaican Owls made this our first destination.
-The hotel is a wonderful place to stay and we did hear the Jamaican Owl although never actually saw any while we were there.
-The big trees that are located adjacent to the hotel may indeed have Jamaican Owls roosting in them but the “wise old owls” are certainly becoming aware of the folks who come to see them and were not out on open branches showing off to the tourists.
+The hotel is a wonderful place to stay.
+We did hear the Jamaican Owl although never actually saw any while we were there.
+Adjacent to the hotel are big trees.
+There may indeed be Jamaican Owls roosting in them.
+These “wise old owls” are certainly becoming aware of the folks who come to see them.
+They were unfortunately not out on open branches showing off to the tourists.

-To find and take pictures of Jamaican Owl we were going to have to head into the forests and get away from dense population.
-I was not going to be satisfied with hearing this owl from a quarter mile away and then ticking the species off a check list.
+To find and take pictures of Jamaican Owl we were going to have to head into the forests.
+We needed to get away from dense population.
+Hearing this owl from a quarter mile away was not going to satisfy me.
+Just ticking this species off a check list was not enough.
 I wanted to clearly see this owl.
-Jamaican Owl is strictly nocturnal and normally roosts in thick tangles or hidden in well shaded areas so the prospect of finding one on an exposed daytime perch was not promising.
+Jamaican Owl is strictly nocturnal.
+In the daylight it normally roosts in thick tangles or hidden in well shaded areas.
+The prospect of finding one on an exposed daytime perch was not promising.
 This was going to require night searching.

 Our first night along Reach Road did indeed produce success in finding Jamaican Owl.
 After some exposure to the Jamaican people my first comment on finding the owl was “Yah mon!”
 I should note that although we were often along this little road very late at night there was usually very little traffic at any hour.
 When the first car that came by us stopped to make sure we were OK, it was certainly a relief and made us feel much safer about being out at night in a remote and unfamiliar place far away from home.
 Our experiences in Jamaica were of it being reasonably safe and having very friendly people.